How to book the lowest train fares

 Photo: Daniel Elkan

-When you are checking fares online intially, rail-booking websites ask you to select the number of people.
-It is set to "one adult" automatically, and when you first search for fares keep it this way (checking for just "one adult" initially).
-Doing this will help you make sure of finding the cheapest tickets.
+When you are checking fares online initially, rail-booking websites ask you to select the number of travellers.
+Most booking engines are set to "one adult" by default, and when you first search for fares, keep it this way.
+Doing this will help you find the cheapest tickets.
+How?

-Why is this important?
-Rail fares are sold in price bands, with a certain number of seats available at each price.
-If you try to book a group of say "4 adults" and there are only two tickets available at the lower price, the online booking system may sometimes automatically charge the higher price for all four tickets.
-They do this because the rail-booking systems are not sophisticated enough to book the two lower price tickets and then the two higher price tickets.
-Ridiculous perhaps, but that's the reality.
-Fortunately, this won't happen often, but it’s worth knowing about.
+Rail fares are sold in price bands, with a certain number of seats available for each price.
+If you try to book a group of, say, "four adults", and there are only two tickets available at the lower price, the online booking system may sometimes automatically charge the higher price for all four tickets.
+They do this because the rail-booking systems are not sophisticated enough to book the two lower-price tickets and then the two higher-price tickets.
+Ridiculous, we know, but that's the reality.
+Fortunately, this doesn't happen too often, but it’s worth knowing about.

 Tip 5: Check out the Carte Avantage (France only)